carmina-hatnean/Bugs/README.md

 **Description**

-When I access the website, I notice that the website doesn't have a favicon and a discover an error in the console.
+When I go the website, I notice that it doesn't have a favicon and I discover an error in the console.

 **Steps to reproduce**